maschall/maschall.github.io/_posts/2015-05-11-10-lessons-a-fraternity-taught-me-about-runnin-an-organization.md

 ## Don't forget to have fun

-Of course fraternities are nortorious for their parties and I couldn't write this post without saying that you need to have fun, but it is important that fun is not just by yourself or with just a handful of the other members.
-Sometimes we'd throw parites that were just for us and other times we'd invite everyone we could find.
+Of course fraternities are notorious for their parties and I couldn't write this post without saying that you need to have fun, but it is important that fun is not just by yourself or with just a handful of the other members.
+Sometimes we'd throw parties that were just for us and other times we'd invite everyone we could find.

 __The organization needs to make time for everyone to come together and have fun.__ No alcohol is needed to have fun, just a great atmosphere and lots of people.

 ## Marketing is key to a successful launch

 As I thought about a fraternity as a business, I was wondering what would the product or server that business would sell.
 Our fraternity would sell cups for the beer at parties, mostly to recoup the cost of the first keg and to keep the new ones coming.
-There were times that we wanted to have a party and noone would show up and sometimes we'd have to turn people away.
+There were times that we wanted to have a party and no one would show up and sometimes we'd have to turn people away.
 The main difference between those parties was who we sent out to get people to come.

 __When launching a new product, make sure there is enough buzz around it and the one pushing it really believes in it too.__